-If you’re looking at this cake and happen to remember the pinkalicious cake we recently posted, you’ll think that we’re in an almond kind of mood.
+If you’re looking at this cake and happen to remember the pinkalicious cake we shared, you’ll think that we’re in an almond kind of mood.
 It’s true.
 We do love our almonds.
-What is sad is that this Almond Cream Cake has been sitting in my “to-do” pile for 3 months.
-Anyone else have a to-do list like this?

-First of all, it’s a completely homemade white cake.
+First of all, this almond cream cake is a completely homemade white cake.
 That means from scratch.
 No boxed mix.
 I love boxed cake mixes because they turn out perfectly nearly every time.
 But making a cake from scratch has always been this challenge that I’ve wanted to tackle.

 When you make the frosting, it is important to follow the directions carefully.
 You’ll want to cook the milk and flour together over medium heat until the mixture is very thick and resembles mashed potatoes.
 Don’t undercook this!
 It took about 10 minutes for me to get my mixture to this texture.
 Stir constantly while it is cooking so it doesn’t burn on the saucepan.